igvteam/igv.js/docs/api.md

 The first argument is the parent div,  IGV  inserts itself into the dom here.
 The second argument is an object defining configuration options, described in more detail below.

-In the following example IGV is initialized with a two initial tracks, genomic sequence and gene annotations.
+In the following example IGV is initialized with two initial tracks, genomic sequence and gene annotations.